 As our testing shows, the sensor really does have impressive linearity.

-It theory you shouldn’t be able to sense a current from two AC carrying wires in close proximity, because the 180 degree out-of-phase power fields should cancel one another.
+It theory you shouldn’t be able to sense a current from two AC carrying wires in close proximity.
+This is because the magnetic fields from the two, 180 degree out-of-phase, power conductors should cancel one another.
 If you’ve ever used an AC clamp (current) meter, you know that it is important to put only one conductor inside the clamp.
-Putting both conductors inside the clamp meter will result in a zero, or very low reading as the fields cancel one another.
+Putting both conductors inside the clamp meter will result in a zero, or very low reading as the fields cancel.

-The trick the current sensor uses is to getting the separate sensors as close as possible to a cables separate conductors, one sensor closer to one wire and the other sensor closer to the other conductor.
-The current uses modern integrated Hall Effect Sensors which incorporate chopper op amps for high gain.
-The two hall effect sensors and then read deferentially, which amplifies the difference voltage generated between the two sensors.
+The trick the Modern Device Current Sensor uses is getting the two separate hall elements as close as possible to a cables separate conductors, one sensor closer to one wire and the other sensor closer to the other (out of phase) conductor.
+Applying modern hall effect sensors which incorporate chopper op amps for high gain, the current sensor then reads the two hall sensors deferentially, which amplifies the difference voltage generated between the two sensors.

 The sensor can also work well for sensing current in only one wire (hot or neutral) alone if you wish to use it that way, but you will need to orient the wire over only one of the hall effect sensors on the board.